 MSI Pro Series Intel B250M PRO-VD

-For motherboard I chose the Intel MSI B250M PRO-VD motherboard which is very cheap right now and supports all the components which we have on this list.
+For the motherboard, I chose the Intel MSI B250M PRO-VD motherboard which is very cheap right now and supports all the components which we have on this list.
 You should really don’t spend a lot on motherboards as the basic purpose of a motherboard is to only connect the components.
 Previously I used the Gigabyte H110M-A which was to support the skylake processors but as this motherboard is a B250 chipset motherboard, it has more SATA ports and better overall features.

-Nonetheless, the best feature is that it supports all the kabylake processors and as we are using the pentium G4600, it will be good for basic overclocking and will be enough for upgrading to higher processors like i5 7600K and i7 7700K.
+Nonetheless, the best feature is that it supports all the kabylake processors and as we are using the Pentium G4600, it will be good for basic overclocking and will be enough for upgrading to higher processors like i5 7600K and i7 7700K.

 Specs and Features:-